arjun-menon/arjun-menon.github.io/essays/pol/ca/bc-2024-and-electoral-reform/index.md

 ### Electoral Reform

 We need electoral reform ASAP to secure the future of British Columbia.
-We need a grassroots movement to push the NDP and Greens to enact electoral reform.
+Electoral reform substantially would reduce the serious danger of conspiracy-theory-touting conservatives gaining power.
+We need _**a grassroots movement**_ to push the NDP and Greens to enact electoral reform.

+Under the BC constiution and BC law, the legislature has the power to enact electoral reform unilaterally, without anyone else's approval and without any sort of referendum.
+Referendums offer dishonest conservatives a chance to spread FUD and lies about electoral reform.
+The supporters of the NDP and Greens need to campaign to have electoral reform passed <u>_simply with an Act of the [BC Legislative Assembly](https://en.wikipedia.org/wiki/Legislative_Assembly_of_British_Columbia)_</u>.
+The reform could take any shape, whether that's ranked choice or proportional representation.

 ### Sources